IronGG/Lab3_ARN/rapport.md

 We need 3 output neurons, in an ideal world we needed them to send 1 if it's the correct class and 0 if it's another class.
 This adjusted automatically thanks to our code. `model.add(Dense(y.shape[1], activation='softmax'))`

-Overall, for this experiment we tried again a few things but few managed
+Overall, for this experiment we tried again a different things but few managed to increase the f1_scores we obtained.

 ### The model